 Learn all about redistricting, why it matters, and what you can do to influence it.

-The way a district’s lines are drawn includes or excludes certain people.
-These decisions are often made based on party affiliation, race, or other factors, and will affect who gets heard, whose interests are most represented, and who can win the next election.
+The way a district’s lines are drawn may include or exclude certain people.
+These decisions are often made based on party affiliation, race, or other factors, and can affect who gets heard, whose interests are most represented, and who can win the next election.

 Too often in redrawing districts, elected officials focus on their own re-election rather than the people’s interests.
 Redistricting then becomes a secretive process focused on advancing partisan interests; it becomes a way for politicians to pick their preferred voters and secure their power.